 “Can You Go Inside The Epcot Ball?”

 Epcot’s most iconic feature is a gigantic silver ball located at the very front of the park.
-If you’ve ever seen Epcot in person or in a photograph, it’s almost a guarantee that you have seen it.
+If you’ve ever seen Epcot in person or in a photograph, it’s almost a guarantee that you have seen this golf-ball like structure.

 That big ball is called Spaceship Earth.
 It is a structural marvel of engineering on the outside and it features a full ride for you to experience on the inside.